anchorchat/react-socket.io/README.md

 ```

 #### onDisconnectEvents
-Specify what functions should be run when a socket connection is made.
+Specify what functions should be run when a socket is disconnected.
 ```javascript
 onDisconnectEvents: [
   store.dispatch(userLogoutClient()),